haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/mtf_entities/mtf_block.md

 </config>
 {%endhighlight%}

-**Step 3**.
+**步骤3.*.
 Insert `block` with the same name of block and add a render that indicates the type of product and the class that processes this block

 {%highlight xml%}
 <?xml version="1.0" encoding="utf-8"?>